StringSu/learngit/readme.txt

-Creating a new branch is quick And simplei.
+Creating a new branch is quick And simplest.
 Edit on dev branch.